blasecapital/balcones_train/README.md

 ### **Considerations**
 - **Storage Constraints** – Each training iteration **stores processed data, model weights, training metadata, and predictions**, which can **quickly consume disk space**.
 Manual memory management may be required on machines with limited storage.
 - **Cloud Portability** – While `balcones_train` is designed for **local-first training**, it can be adapted to **Google Cloud, Colab, or other platforms** with **careful path configuration**.
 However, moving to the cloud may **compromise reproducibility** if best practices—such as requirement tracking and configuration logging—are not maintained.
+- **Setup & Compatibility Hassel** - Setting up your machine to use its GPU for this library can be a challenge.
+Also, the library needs to have different versions compatible with different hardware, older and newer, which may discourage users and contributors.

 ## License
 This project is licensed under the BSD 3-Clause License.